Generated mountain freestone river scene representing Montana's Boulder River, not an exact location photo

 Best flows

 Use RiverReports and USGS 06200000 at Big Timber together.
-Stable post-runoff flow with clear edges and defined pocket water is the best signal; a rising muddy river or a broad heavy push should end the plan early.
+Stable post-runoff flow with clear edges and defined pocket water is the best signal.
+A rising muddy river or a broad heavy push should end the plan early.

-When to skip
+When to leave

 Local plan